Your session will expire in 5 minutes, 0 seconds, due to inactivity. Stay Logged In

 Al Masjid Al Haram, Makkah,

-Islam's holiest shrine, the Kaaba, holds a position of unmatched importance for Muslims, drawing pilgrims and travellers from all over the world.
+Islam’s holiest shrine, the Kaaba, holds a position of unmatched importance for Muslims, drawing pilgrims and travelers from all over the world.
 Beyond its spiritual significance, it serves as the focal point for millions of Muslims during their daily prayers, dictating the direction they face, known as the Qibla.
-Deriving from the Arabic word for "cube", its symbolic, geometric form is referred to by many names, including Bayt Allah, Al Bayt, Al Bayt Al Atiq, and Al Bayt Al Haram.
+Derived from the Arabic word for “cube,” its symbolic geometric form is referred to by many names, including Bayt Allah, Al Bayt, Al Bayt Al Atiq, and Al Bayt Al Haram.

 ZamZam Well